 are portfolio companies under Blackstone.

-TPG is a global private equity firm based in San Francisco.
+TPG is a global firm based in San Francisco.
 Some of its current portfolio companies are Greencross

 , Reading International